itsmevikram/Kaggle/README.md

 # Kaggle
 Data Analytics and ML and Predictions
-This is a repository containg all kaggle Competitions appeared and solved.
+This is a repository containing all kaggle Competitions appeared and solved.
 Thank You.
 :)